 If you found a sleek hunk of blender under your Christmas tree this year, here are five things you should know as you get acquainted.

-High-powered blenders make quick work of nuts and can turn them into nut butters with whatever consistency you want (and you can even mix nuts together to change things up).
+High-powered blenders make quick work of nuts and can turn them into nut butters with whatever consistency you want (and you can even mix different nuts together to change things up).
 You can also process nuts with water to make homemade nut milk.

-Read More: How To Make Almond Milk at Home
+Read more: How To Make Almond Milk at Home

-3. They can grind flours.
+3. It can grind flours.

 There’s been a rise in popularity of alternative and gluten-free flours, but these flours can be expensive.
 Use your blender to grind up oats, coconut, or even quinoa into flours that can be used in baking and cooking.
 The best part?
-You don’t have to worry about any cross-contamination with other products since you’re making it yourself.
+You don’t have to worry about any cross-contamination with other products because you’re making it yourself.
 Some brands of blenders even make a separate dry grains blending container that have a more efficient blade for processing.

-Read More: Vitamix Dry Grains Container Product Review
+Read more: Vitamix Dry Grains Container Product Review

-5. They can clean without any scrubbing.
+5. It can be cleaned without any scrubbing.

 To clean out your new blender, just squirt some dish soap into the jar, add enough warm water to fill it up halfway, and then run the blender on high speed.
 This sends the soapy water into all those nooks and crannies to clean them out, and all you have to do is give it one final rinse.
 This method works beautifully with almost all foods, with the exception of nut butters, which can be a bit sticky and stubborn.

-Read More: The Best Way to Clean Your Blender
+Read more: The Best Way to Clean Your Blender